simoneyc/Assembly-Language/README.md

 This is my note on Hackmd & hw

-Source: Internet, my brain and chatGPT.
+Source: Internet, my brain and chatGPT. :blush: